 If the incident does result in your pet suffering great bodily harm or if you have a prior conviction though, you could face a $500 fine and up to six months in prison.
 In addition, some people charged with this crime will also face charges for the more serious offense of animal cruelty, which can be charged as a misdemeanor or a felony regardless of whether it was committed through malicious acts or neglect.
-Your Vista criminal attorney may be able to have additional charges dropped in these cases.
+Your Vista animal abuse attorney may be able to have additional charges dropped in these cases.

 Fortunately, there are defenses to this crime.
 Because the law requires the animal to be at risk of harm, the most common defense involves arguing that the animal was never in real danger.
-For example, while your car can become very hot and dangerous in the summer, leaving a dog in your car on a 65 degree day during the winter is not going to hurt him or her.
+For example, while your car can become very hot and dangerous in the summer, leaving a dog in your car on a 65 degree day during the winter is not going to hurt her.
 Additionally, if you leave your pup in a temperature-controlled car without water, it is not a crime if he or she does not go long without water -for example, if it was only while you were in a grocery store.

 Creative Commons Image by Bjorn Laczay